 Students' achievement in Year 10 will determine the subjects they can study in Years 11 and 12.
-Students wanting to enter the ATAR Pathway in Senior School require a minimum B Grade in Year 10 subjects.
-Placement in Year 10 classes in Maths, Science, English and Humanities and Social Sciences will be identified as 'University Pathway'.
-All other classes will be working towards a TAFE/Vocational Pathway.
+Students wanting to enter the ATAR Pathway in Senior School require a minimum B Grade in their Year 10 subjects.
+Placement in Year 10 classes in Maths, Science, English and Humanities and Social Sciences are identified as 'University Pathway'.
+All other classes will work towards a TAFE/Vocational Pathway.
 Parents will be informed about these placements when classes are determined.